 Book reviews

-Nemati, N. N., "Neuroscience as Technoscience: The Importance of Materiality in Simplification" (Forthcoming in Philosophy and the Mind Sciences), Review of Mazviita Chirimuuta's The Brain Abstracted (2024).
+Nemati, N. N., "Neuroscience as Technoscience: The Importance of Materiality in Simplification," in press at Philosophy and the Mind Sciences, Comments on Mazviita Chirimuuta's The Brain Abstracted, Cambridge, MA, MIT Press, 2024.

 Public scholarship